kmrambo/Performing-OCR-on-scanned-pdf-documents-using-Adobe-Document-Cloud-SDK/README.md

 # Performing-OCR-on-scanned-pdf-documents-using-Adobe-Document-Cloud-SDK
-This repository provides ways to use Adobe's Document Cloud SDK for performing OCR on scanned pdf documents using Python
+This repository provides ways to use Adobe's Document Cloud SDK for performing OCR on scanned pdf documents using Python.
 Note that Adobe's Document Cloud SDK also provides other services such as:

 ![EBS Console after hosting](/images/image1.png)